Unique, exotic, and fascinating are some adjectives that can be used to describe bat flower.

 Fertilizing

-You can fertilize this flower with the regular houseplant food that is usually used on orchids or azaleas.
+You can fertilize this flower with the regular houseplant food usually used on orchids or azaleas.

-Fertilizer with an acid boosting is also acceptable for this flowery plant.
+Fertilizer with acid boosting is also acceptable for this ornamental plant.
 The plant itself can be fertilized once a month or every six weeks.

 Repotting